 5 Ways to Incorporate Animal Advocacy into Your Pet Business

-Incorporating animal advocacy into your kennel or dog daycare business plan can help you create meaningful change while also having a positive business impact.
-Modern consumers care about businesses with purpose, so expanding your advocacy efforts will help you to cultivate a stronger reputation.
+Furthermore, incorporating animal advocacy into your kennel or dog daycare business plan can do far more than just help you create meaningful change for downtrodden pups and felines.
+Did you know that 87% of consumers would purchase a product simply because a business advocated for a cause they care about?
+Modern consumers are hyper-aware of corporate social responsibility, so expanding your animal advocacy efforts will help you cultivate a stronger reputation and better promote your pet business.

-Consider the following ways in which you could explore animal advocacy in your pet care business:
+Consider the following ways in which your pet-care business can fight for pet advocacy:

 2. Partner with a local animal shelter.

-3. Mobilize your customers with an online advocacy campaign.
+3. Mobilize customers with an online pet advocacy campaign.

 4. Implement ongoing corporate philanthropy programs.